pobch/foobar-web/README.md

 - Most icons come from `Font Awesome`.
 - I used only 1 font family which is `Lato` from `Google Font`.
 - Margins, paddings and font-size may not 100% comply with the design.
 - The minimum screen width support for this page is 375px (iPhone 6/7/8).
-You may see a horizontal scroll bar for the screen below than that.
+You may see a horizontal scroll bar on the screen size below than that.
 - The `@media` breakpoint to separate Desktop/Mobile layout is 768px.